 The late morning to early afternoon will be spent on the Zion-Mount Carmel Scenic Highway.
 If you’ve already driven this coming into the park from the East, consider driving through the Kolob Canyon section of Zion on the Kolob Canyon Scenic Drive.

-Finish the day off on the Emerald Pools Trail, cooling off underneath the towering canyon walls, enjoy a dinner in Springdale, then enjoy the sunset at Observation Point.
-The main trail to Observation Point is closed, so make sure you’re accessing it from the East Mesa Trail.
+Finish the day off on the Emerald Pools Trail, cooling off underneath the towering canyon walls, enjoy a dinner in Springdale, then head to the Canyon Overlook Trail for the perfect sunset!

 One of the absolute BEST WAYS to start your Zion National Park 2 day itinerary is by conquering the infamous Angel’s Landing.
 Apply for permits here.
 Angel’s Landing is a shark fin-shaped rock formation that juts into the main area of Zion Canyon.
 The trail follows the narrow spine of rocks to the final viewpoint, roughly 1500 feet above the canyon floor.
 This is the most popular hiking trail in Zion National Park, so in order for it to be best experienced, and by my own rule of thumb, make this a sunrise hike if possible.
 On your shuttle ride to the trailhead, you’ll be able to spot this unique formation out the window!